zautumnz/cozy/README.md

 print(sum([1, 2, 3, 4]) == 10); # true
 ```

+For more examples, see ./examples and ./stdlib.
+The examples serve in place of
+in-depth documentation while the language is a WIP.

 ## About

 Originally designed by writing a bunch of examples and a small stdlib;